-When will Northeastern Illinois University become smoke-free?
+When did Northeastern Illinois University become smoke-free?

 Can I use e-cigarettes?